An estimated 7.5 million Americans had psoriasis in 2013, and that number may be even higher today.

 - ustekinumab (Stelara)

 - cyclosporine, an anti-rejection drug that dampens the immune response that causes psoriasis

 - acitretin (Soriatane)

-All of these medicines can have potentially dangerous side effects.
-It’s important to keep in close touch with your doctor while taking them.
+All of these medicines can have side effects, some of which can be serious.
+It’s important to keep in close touch with your doctor while you take them.

 - severe sunburn

 - emotional stress